Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 }); // outputs "1 2 3 4"
 ```

-Structuring these callbacks works.
-However this approach can create code becomes difficult to understand and maintain.
-Let's look at another way.
+Structuring these callbacks outputs the numbers in the correct order.
+However when we use `callbacks` the code can become difficult to understand and maintain.
+This might be suitable in simple cases.
+Though if we find ourselves nesting multiple levels deep we should look for other ways to control the flow.

+Let's look at one such alternative.

 ## Promises